 If you want to make your pets trip to the veterinarian easier on you, your pet, and the veterinary team, the best thing to do is try to relax.
 Our pets are often attuned to our mood, so if you walk into the vet with a calm and positive attitude, your pet often will too.
 The more relaxed your pet is, the smoother the appointment goes.
 (This also has a similar effect on your veterinary team!)
-We understand that sometimes this isn’t always possible in the case of emergency visits, or if your wait time is longer than anticipated.
+We understand that sometimes this isn’t always possible if your wait time is longer than anticipated.
 The common goal is the same for everyone: to keep your pet happy and healthy.

 Positive reinforcement is also extremely important for pets when going to the vet.
 Bringing them in when they are a bit hungry and giving lots of treats (*unless they need to be fasted) will always make for a better visit.

 Whether you are calling to book a yearly vaccine appointment or a nail trim, let us know that you’re coming (and when and for what reason).
 Some hospitals offer walk-in services for this, and even the ones that don’t will sometimes try to squeeze you in – but you may not get the most out of your “squeezed in” appointment compared to a scheduled appointment.

 Tell Us Why You’re Coming (or anything else we should be made aware of)